BruceClark/parse-git-log/readme.md

-### Parse Git Log for Number of Commits and Emails
+### Parse Git Log for Number of Commits and Related Emails

 This project allows the user to see the total number of git commits per contributer email.